 Pizzeria Gregario is listed as one of the top 50 Tampa Bay restaurants by Tampa Bay Times and the only one in the top 10 of the list.
 It serves Italian-style pies cooked over an open flame.

 If you are a pizza lover, you can’t miss this place.
 The flavor and texture of the crust by Pizzeria Gregario remain unbeatable in Tampa Bay.
 The place is also family-friendly and a must-visit for anyone in the area.

 See Related: Free Printable Travel Planner

 Ybor City Tour

 Your next tour will be to Ybor City, a place drenched in Tampa Bay’s history.
-Once known as the Cigar Capital of the World, Ybor city was home to 200 cigar factories and 12000 cigar makers.
+Once known as the Cigar Capital of the World, Ybor City was home to 200 cigar factories and 12000 cigar makers.

 The streets are now left with treasures of history showcased in a number of museums throughout the area.
-While you are there, don’t forget to take a ride on the electric streetcar down the streets of Tampa.
+While you are there, don’t forget to ride on the electric streetcar down the streets of Tampa.

 Drink Tampa’s Craft Beer